Congress is poised to invest hundreds of billions of dollars on higher education. Here are the schools most likely to benefit.

-Our exclusive list of schools that help non-wealthy students attain marketable degrees at affordable prices.
+Our one-of-a-kind list of schools that help non-wealthy students attain marketable degrees at affordable prices.

 A seemingly simple question is surprisingly hard to answer.